MajidGitHubRepos/MRegTest/README.md

 ## Step 5 (Testing the functionality of our proposed method):
+In the following video we show how to use the system:

+[<p style="text-align:center;"><img src="https://i.ibb.co/nbM8rL6/You-Tube-icon.png" width="193" height="130"></p>](https://youtu.be/1PXjmKgadQI)

+Note:
-We have tested the system using the UML-RT model: BankATM.uml and also we use the For pefroming the test you will need to specify a file as "Collected Traces File".
+- We have tested the system using the UML-RT model: BankATM.uml and also we use the
+- For pefroming the test you will need to specify a file as "Collected Traces File".
 You can use already collected traces file in

-[<p style="text-align:center;"><img src="https://i.ibb.co/nbM8rL6/You-Tube-icon.png" width="193" height="130"></p>](https://youtu.be/1PXjmKgadQI)

 ## Source code layout
     .